 Employee Share Ownership Plans (ESOP) can benefit new business owners, as they allow them to hire the best staff without worrying about the financial burden.
 In 2015, the government introduced tax concessions for Employee Share Schemes (ESS), making it easier for start-ups to offer ESS options to their employees.

 To qualify for these ESS start up concessions, your company must be a private company not listed on any exchange and under ten years old.
 The turnover of all group companies combined should be less than $50 million, and it must be an active business, not an investment vehicle.
 The employer company must also be an Australian resident taxpayer.

-As long as your start-up meets the qualification rules (see below) then you can benefit from these tax concessions for Employee Share Schemes (ESS).
-This means your employees pay no upfront tax on either shares or options and only pay tax when they profit from their ESS interests.
-This is normally when they sell the shares or when the company is sold or listed.
+If your company meets the eligibility criteria, your employees will not have to pay any upfront tax on their shares or options.
+They will only have to pay tax when they profit from their ESS interests.
+This usually happens when they sell the shares or the company is sold or listed.

-- Employer company must be an Australian resident taxpayer.
+- The company providing the ESS interests, which may not be the company issuing them, must be an Australian resident taxpayer.

 - For ESS interests that are shares, the discount must not exceed 15% of their market value when provided.